SmartGridready/SmartGridready.github.io/source/content/glossary.rst

         leverages a generic API to seamlessly communicate with :term:`Product` devices.
 A common example for a Communicator is an energy manager device.

-    CommHandler
+    Communication Handler
-        The CommHandler is a software component that reads XML-based interface descriptions, which define conversion rules between the generic API used by the :term:`Communicator` and :term:`Product`-specific APIs.
+        The Communication Handler is a software component that reads XML-based interface descriptions, which define conversion rules between the generic API used by the :term:`Communicator` and :term:`Product`-specific APIs.
         This allows it to adapt to different Products without requiring manual configuration/daption.